brainhub/modsqr/README.md

 3. `sqr` command-line tool to perform sequential squaring.
 This is the easiest way to interface with this project.
 4. A short example on how to integrate `sqr` with JavaScript

+To the best of my knowledge, as of 2019, this is the **fastest code** publicly available to square on x86 CPU architecture, at **771 cycles** per square.

+The major contribution of this project is the use of AVX-512 instruction set for modulo squaring operation.

 ## Table of Contents
  - [Background](#background)
  - [Building](#building)